nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-connections-and-additional-hardware/casparcg-server-installation.md

 #### Required Hardware

 To be production ready, you will need to output an SDI or HDMI signal from your production machine.
-CasparCG Server supports Blackmagic Design's DeckLink cards because they provide a key generator which will aid in keeping the alpha and fill channels of your graphics in sync.
+CasparCG&nbsp;Server supports Blackmagic Design's DeckLink cards because they provide a key generator which will aid in keeping the alpha and fill channels of your graphics in sync.
 Please review the [DeckLink Cards](casparcg-server-installation.md#decklink-cards) section of this page to choose which card will best fit your production needs.

 #### Configuration